arnold-c/PhD-Dissertation/chapter_6/synthesis.typ

 While this may appear to be a good candidate for the use of imperfect tests, the incidence rate for clinically compatible cases that were not measles or rubella, was 21.3 cases per 1M population @masreshaTrackingMeaslesRubella2024.
 As a result, before imperfect diagnostic tests could be implemented with confidence, a careful evaluation of the dynamics of the non-rubella background noise cases would be required; if it demonstrated large episodic outbreaks, its scale in relation to the expected measles incidence would necessitate the use of high-accuracy diagnostic tests.

-In Chapter 5, I build off the work in the previous chapter to explore the effects of the outlined diagnostic uncertainty on our ability to predict risk of future outbreaks.
+In @ews, I build off the work in the previous chapter to explore the effects of the outlined diagnostic uncertainty on our ability to predict risk of future outbreaks.
 Traditional outbreak detection that utilizes the exceedance of an incidence threshold is necessarily reactive in nature.
 Under ideal circumstances, it would be possible to measure trends in summary statistics derived from infection data to infer the emergence of outbreaks before they occur.
 This would allow proactive actions that could avert the most cases, reducing the morbidity and mortality resulting from a pathogen.